iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 C'mon, we're in a Linux shell, the land of automation!
 Of course there is some better way to do that.

-I read and reread ngrok's help pages but the binary there doesn't seem to directly ask the binary for this information in any way.
+I read and reread ngrok's help pages,there doesn't seem to be possible to directly ask the binary for this information in any way.
 Luckily, I stumbled on
 [this gist](https://gist.github.com/rjz/af40158c529d7c407420fc0de490758b)
 and [this blog post](https://queenofdowntime.com/blog/remote-pair-programming)